jihdeh/pushit/tutorial.md

 ```

-What we want to achieve is to display a list of visitors IP address currently viewing our web application, and if they leave the application, they should be taken out of the list without requiring us to refresh the page to see changes.
+What we want to achieve is to display a list of visitors IP addresses currently viewing our web application, and if they leave the application, they should be taken out of the list without requiring us to refresh the page to see changes.

 Next, let's create a React Component and we'll call it App component.